Updated: Mar 4

-In Pilates this exercise is commonly known as the Swan Dive.
-To properly execute movement into spinal extension we must recruit muscles from our posterior chain.
+The exercise you see me doing here is commonly known as the Pilates Swan Dive.
+To properly execute movement into this full spinal extension we must recruit muscles from our posterior chain.
 Often these muscles are lengthened and weakened from living in a forward reaching world.
-In order to maintain the muscular balance necessary to keep us pain free we must be conscious of this fact and include extension in our daily activities.
-With temperatures on the rise consider swimming this summer.
-Specifically the breast stroke as a non-mat based way to take your spine through a similar movement pattern.
-If you are a yoga enthusiast you will find the Pilates Swan Dive similar to Upward dog.
-In the picture below Karen is using the aid of a Pilates arc barrel to encourage mobility through the upper back.
-This is a great variation for patients with postural kyphosis commonly known as a rounded upper back.
-Note when performing full spinal extension it is important to turn the knees out/laterally rotate the femur in the hip socket.
-This allows for the required pelvic mobility to achieve the desired range of motion.
-Inhale as you move into extension and Exhale while lowering to the ground.
-The pattern compliments the required opening of the rib-cage during the extension phase.
+To maintain the muscular balance necessary to keep us pain free we can be conscious of this fact and include extension in our daily activities.
+With temperatures on the rise and Spring in the air consider swimming this summer.
+Try the breaststroke, or butterfly for a non-mat based way to take your spine through a similar movement pattern.
+If you are a yoga enthusiast, you will find the Pilates Swan Dive like Upward dog.
+In the picture below I am using the aid of a Pilates arc barrel to encourage mobility evenly through my spine, a variation of this mat based exercise.
+This is an appropriate modification for participants with postural kyphosis commonly known as a rounded upper back.
+If you don't have an arc you can be directly on the mat or use a stability ball, bosu or ladder barrel.

 Always consult your doctor prior to beginning a new exercise program to ensure it is a safe choice.
 This exercise would be contraindicated for some populations such as those with anterior or anterolateral disk injury.